smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 * Close self-authored issues that have been deemed solved or irrelevant
 * Re-open self-authored closed issues
 * Exchange text-based messages with the app developer regarding a specific issue
-* Delete any self-authored text-based message

 App developers should be able to:
 * Initiate, view, and reply to general text-based messages from all OEMs
 * See all open and closed issues against their app
 * Exchange text-based messages with the OEM regarding a specific issue
-* Delete any self-authored text-based message

 SDLC Administrators should be able to:
 * See the opened and closed issues for each app, but not the messages exchanged between OEMs and app developers